 Fale remembers, “The Japanese fans take it all very seriously.
 I think it did feel dangerous, but that’s when we knew we had something.
 Feeling that emotion, feeling that hate, it was, ‘Woah, we’ve gotta keep this going!’

 “It changed everything.
 Before, nobody really took notice of us.
 But when we got this chance, we knew we had to take it, and we had to make people hate us.
-A lot of people don’t like being hated, but look, figure it out, man.
-You’re either cheered and remembered or you’re hated and remembered.
+A lot of people don’t like being hated but look, figure it out, man.
+You’re either cheered and remembered, or you’re hated and remembered.
 We understood the situation.”

 Devitt continues, “I was told that the office had to set up a complaints number and it had to be manned eight hours a day at the New Japan office.
 ‘Prince Devitt cheated behind the referees back in every Super Junior match,’ ‘He took the pads off the ring posts,’ ‘King Fale interferes every time the guy goes outside the ring!’ (laughs).”

 “I think the fans got to where they respected us as much as the Japanese guys,” Anderson explains, “and then we actually turned heel on those fans.
-We started to be able to be ourselves, it was a shock to the people seeing us be assholes.
+We started to be able to be ourselves; it was a shock to the people seeing us be assholes.
 So we started doing whatever we wanted and then when we started doing that it just started to snowball.
 We were cussing on tv and pounding beers during promos.
 Stuff that people don’t usually do.”

-After winning the Super Juniors Tournament, Devitt challenged Tanahashi to a match at Dominion, NJPW’s second biggest show of the year, in an attempt to defeat the opponent he couldn’t beat before forming Bullet Club.
+After winning the Super Juniors Tournament, Devitt challenged Tanahashi to a match at Dominion, NJPW’s second-biggest show of the year, in an attempt to defeat the opponent he couldn’t beat before forming Bullet Club.
 This was a chance for IWGP Junior Heavyweight Champion Devitt to once again take on a Heavyweight, something that rarely ever happened in the company.
 This time with his Bullet Club brothers at this side, Devitt was able to defeat Tanahashi, after Bad Luck Fale interfered, attacking Tanahashi and setting Devitt up to hit the Bloody Sunday and get the pinfall.

-Anderson explains, “In Japan they still have weight classes, the Juniors and the Heavyweights, they still keep those guys separated, and Ferg was getting this huge push as a Junior.
-And so, when we created the Bullet Club he started beating Heavyweights, which started rubbing some guys the wrong way, backstage.
+Anderson explains, “In Japan, they still have weight classes, the Juniors, and the Heavyweights, they still keep those guys separated, and Ferg was getting this huge push as a Junior.
+And so, when we created the Bullet Club, he started beating Heavyweights, which started rubbing some guys the wrong way backstage.
 But that even added more to the Bullet Club coolness because he was getting this badass push, that was transcending what people have done in the past in New Japan.”

 After vanquishing the Ace of New Japan at Dominion, Devitt set his sights on the IWGP Heavyweight Championship.
-Later on in the show, after the reigning champion Okada finished his match.
-Bullet Club walked to the ring and Devitt stood toe-to-toe with the champion, challenging him to a title match.
+Later on in the show, after the reigning champion, Okada finished his match.
+Bullet Club walked to the ring, and Devitt stood toe-to-toe with the champion, challenging him to a title match.

-The pair eventually faced each other at Kizuna Road 2013.
+The pair eventually faced each other at Kizuna Road in 2013.
 This time, however, Devitt was unable to get the win despite lots of attempted interference from the rest of the Bullet Club.
-Okada had retained the IWGP Heavyweight title and Devitt would only get another chance if he entered and won the G1 Climax, a tournament typically reserved for Heavyweight only.
+Okada had retained the IWGP Heavyweight title, and Devitt would only get another chance if he entered and won the G1 Climax, a tournament typically reserved for Heavyweight only.
 Devitt defeated Okada on the first night of the tournament and had an impressive run overall but failed to make it to the finals.
 The club’s heelish tactics hadn’t succeeded in getting them the big titles, but they were starting to grow a fan-base.